LorenzoPiombini/Database/README.md

 ## WHAT'S NEW?

+since april 2025 there is no need to pass the type when creating a file, the db will assign type when you first write to the file
 since february 2025 you can create a record where one of the fields is an array. for each type supported by the database you can create an array "type":